mohdrosh/sk-textsentiment/README.md

 # sk-textsentiment
-Machine Learning model that automatically classifies text as either having a positive or negative sentiment by using amazon reviews as our training data
+machine Learning model that automatically classifies text as either having a positive or negative sentiment by using amazon reviews as our training data